darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 ## **🏁 1\.
 Header Section**

-**Title:** “Skills & Drills”
+**Title:** "Skills & Drills"
- **Subtitle:** “Sharpen your game — one rep, one tier, one season at a time.”
+ **Subtitle:** "Sharpen your game — one rep, one tier, one season at a time."

 **Microcopy example:**

-“You’re in Silver Tier — your next milestone: complete 3 advanced reaction saves to reach Gold.”
+"You're in Silver Tier — your next milestone: complete 3 advanced reaction saves to reach Gold."

 **Visuals:**